 The following are some of the ethical considerations that were used when carrying out the study.

-Confidentiality :the identity of the respondents were kept anonymous such as e mail addresses and Facebook names and WhatsApp phone numbers were kept safe to keep the respondent’s identity as a secret.
+Confidentiality: the identity of the respondents was kept anonymous such as e mail addresses and Facebook names and WhatsApp phone numbers were kept safe to keep the respondent’s identity as a secret.

 Voluntary: Participation of respondents was voluntarily, at no point in time were the respondents forced, blackmailed, manipulated or bribed to participate in the data collection.